 They are not that expensive either, driving from Lisbon to the Algarve is about 20 euros one way, and Faro to Lagos around 6 euros one way.

-Paying for tolls is a different story and it is best to have a Via Verde machine in your car the automatically charges your card when you go through a toll, or charges your car hire company that then charges you.
+Paying for toll roads is a different story and it is best to have a Via Verde machine in your own car that automatically charges your card when you go through a toll, or charges your car hire company that then charges you.

 When driving large distances like Lisbon to the Algarve you take a ticket at one end, then put in a machine at the other for payment if you don’t have a Via Verde machine.
 You can pay with a card but they only accept Portuguese cards, so it’s best to carry cash if you’re visiting.

-Renting a car in Portugal is simple, easy, and reliable.
-There are tons of local and known international car hire companies that have cars waiting for you to collect at airports and in larger towns or cities.
+Getting a rental car in Portugal is simple, easy, and reliable.
+There are tons of local and known car rental companies that have cars waiting for you to collect at airports and in larger towns or cities.